shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 implied above was that this decrease was from the fact that, when grouping people by the amount of days it takes them to convert, the conversion rates of both groups start to converge as the lift from the variant diminishes.
-And the more conversions that we count that in the variant that have diminished lift, the more diluted the results became.++++
+And the more conversions that we count that have diminished lift, the more diluted the results became.++++

 But, the typical process for A/B testing doesn't seem to consider/use an attribution windows at all: You run a test for, say, 30 days (depending